James McCown: Civil War Campaigns

 The 5th Regiment was involved in nearly continuous combat during the war.
 McCown led the 5th Regiment in its battles around Corinth and in the Vicksburg Campaign, at Iuka, Corinth, Port Gibson, Champion Hill, and Big Black River.

 The 5th Regiment was captured en masse at the fall of Vicksburg on July 4, 1863, and McCown was taken prisoner.
 He was exchanged and assumed command of a regiment consolidated from the remnants and exchanged prisoners from 5th Regiment, and the 3rd Infantry Regiment.
-McCown led this consolidated regiment, now part of John Bell Hood's army, in the Atlanta Campaign and the Franklin–Nashville Campaign, where it fought at the Battle of Allatoona.
+McCown led this consolidated regiment, now part of John Bell Hood's army, in the Atlanta campaign and the Franklin–Nashville Campaign, where it fought at the Battle of Allatoona.

 McCowen and the regiment were then transferred to the defense of Mobile.
-There he commanded the Missouri Brigade and fought in the Battle of Fort Blakely, being surrendered as part of the garrison on April 9, 1865.
+There he commanded the Missouri Brigade and fought in the Battle of Fort Blakeley, being surrendered as part of the garrison on April 9, 1865.